 Heins pointed out that almost 50 of these lawsuits have been dismissed.
 What’s more, Heins wrote, Oxycontin is a Schedule II controlled substance whose active ingredient, oxycodone, has been available in the United States for more than 70 years and is used in almost 60 different pain medications.

 “The package insert has always carried clear warnings regarding the product’s abuse potential,” he wrote.

-Nonetheless, in late 2001 the Food and Drug Administration ordered Purdue Pharma to affix the strongest type of warning, called a “black box warning,” on each bottle of Oxycontin in response to complaints that Oxycontin was being improperly prescribed.
+Nonetheless, in late 2001 the Food and Drug Administration ordered Purdue Pharma to affix the strongest type of warning, called a “black box warning,” on each Oxycontin bottle in response to complaints that Oxycontin was improperly prescribed.

 How much blame Purdue Pharma must bear for the abuse of Oxycontin, its blockbuster star, remains an issue of debate among drug treatment professionals.

 “It’s a powerful drug,” said Reeve Sams, regional manager for National Specialty Clinics, the Nashville, Tenn.-based chain of 17 clinics that owns the recently opened Southwest Illinois Treatment Center in Fairview Heights.